pointer2Alvee/pointer2Alvee/README.md

 <h1 align="center">Hey 👋, I'm alvee</h1>
 <h3 align="center">A passionate Machine Learning Engineer | Embedded Systems Developer from Dhaka, Bangladesh</h3>
 <p>
 I have completed my Bachelor of Science in Computer Science and Engineering from Ahsanullah University of Science and Technology (AUST), Dhaka, Bangladesh.
 I am also an entrepreneur and i have two startups named impedancePlus (Ecom for providing IT equipments, tools and components) & proyogLab (IT startup).
+I am very enthusiastic and passionate about Aritificial Intelligence, Robotics and Business.
 <br>
 </p>